matplotlib/ProjectManagement/new_contributor_meeting/2022/July.md

 ###### tags: `new contributors meetings`
-# Matplotlib New Contributors Meeting
+# Matplotlib New Contributors Meeting July 2022

 Welcome to the monthly call for new contributors to the Matplotlib project 🎉